boazsegev/iodine/ext/iodine/fio-stl.md

 };
 ```

-The poll backend keeps monitored descriptors in an internal imap (`fio___poll_map_s`) and takes a snapshot before each `poll()` call.
-Descriptors added or re-armed during `fio_poll_review` are merged with surviving one-shot flags when the call returns.
+The poll backend keeps monitored descriptors in an internal imap (`fio___poll_map_s`) and snapshots its armed flags before each `poll()` call.
+Descriptors added or re-armed during `fio_poll_review` update the retained map directly; surviving one-shot flags are restored when the call returns.

-Do not rely on `fio_poll_forget` from another thread to cancel a descriptor that is already inside the in-flight snapshot: if the descriptor does not fire, the surviving snapshot entry can be merged back.
+`fio_poll_forget` from another thread removes the retained entry, so un-fired snapshot flags are not restored.
+It cannot suppress a callback for an event already returned by the in-flight `poll()` call.

 #### `fio_poll_engine`